CSwan300/Basic_Job_Search_WebSite/README.md

 git clone https://github.com/CSwan300/Basic_Job_Search_WebSite.git
 Navigate into the project directory:

-bash
-Copy
-Edit
-cd Basic_Job_Search_WebSite
-Open the index.html file in your preferred web browser to view the application.

 🖥️ Usage
 Upon opening the application, users can enter a job keyword into the search bar.
 The website will then display a list of job postings matching the search criteria.
 Clicking on a job title will reveal more detailed information about the position.